rubiefawn/remedy/docs/core.md

 Gain dominance on all Evade rolls until the beginning of your next turn.

+### Grapple
+> [!NOTE]
+Stamina cost: 2

+Make a contest of Wrestle v.
+Wrestle against a creature within 5 feet of you.
+Gain one dominance (or threat) for every size difference between you and the target.
+If you succeed, the target is restrained and you are prone (see the status effects).

 ### Help
 > [!NOTE]
 Stamina cost: 2

+When taking the Help action, specify a creature and a task.
+You must be able to perform the task on your own and contribute effort in a reasonable fashion in order to take the Help action.
+The specified creature gains dominance on the next ability roll to perform the specified task before the beginning of your next turn.

 ### Hide
 > [!NOTE]